labtrac/test-documentation/documentation/system-settings.md

 - *Apply Discount to Jobs* - With this selected any volume discounts entered will be applied on your jobs.

-- *Print Prices on Delivery Notes* - Using this you can select wether or not prices are shown on the **Delivery Notes**
+- *Print Prices on Delivery Notes* - Using this you can select whether or not prices are shown on the **Delivery Notes**

 - *Print Delivery Note on A5 Paper* - Using this you can to print on A5 paper rather than the default A4.